 Identify Your Interests and Skills

 Choosing a career is an extremely important task and must be taken seriously.
 Your career will follow you throughout your life.
 So, if you make the wrong decision, you could find yourself miserable for the rest of your life.
 Making a smart choice is as simple as identifying your interests and skills.
-If you base your career goals on your special skills, interests, and values, the more likelihood you will end up enjoying your job until you retire.
+If you base your career goals on your special skills, interests, and values, the more likely you will end up enjoying your job until you retire.
 And, who knows you may not even want to retire when the time comes.

 Research The Job Market